-Per CSU policy, vaccinations against COVID-19 are required to access campus facilities and participate in in-person learning and activities this fall.
-Students should plan to receive at least their first dose of the COVID-19 vaccine by Aug.
-13. This timeline allows for all returning Warriors to be fully vaccinated (meaning at least two weeks have passed after the final dose in their respective vaccine regimen) by the Sept.
-30, 2021, deadline imposed by the Chancellor’s Office.
-Students should upload vaccination documentation after they are fully vaccinated (e.g., both doses of the Pfizer or Moderna vaccine.
-Students requesting an exemption should do so via the COVID-19 Self-Certification process by Aug.
-13 to allow time for requests to be processed.
+Per CSU policy, vaccination against COVID-19 is required to access CSU campus facilities and participate in in-person learning and activities.
+Students should upload vaccination documentation after they are fully vaccinated, including boosters.
+Students updating their vaccination information or requesting an exemption should do so via the COVID-19 Self-Certification process promptly to allow time for requests to be processed.

 1. Log in to the myStanState Student Center

 Visit my.csustan.edu and click on myStanState Student Center.

 2. Open the COVID-19 Self-Certification form